 Kneeling Office Chair

 This type of kneeling chair has the same features as a regular office chair.
-It has pneumatic gas lifts that allow you to adjust the height on-the-fly and caster wheels to help you move around easily.
+It has pneumatic gas lifts that allow you to adjust the height on the fly and caster wheels to help you move around easily.

 Saddle Kneeling Chairs